pmem/ndctl/collab/index.md

 * v6.16 and beyond

 ## Opens
+- Mixed granularity in x3 regions (Alison)

 ## cxl-cli / user tools
 * v81 is queued up with misc fixups.
 * New features on the list:
   * ndctl: Introduce sanitize-memdev functionality (Davidlohr) Pending an update from David
   * ndctl: Dynamic Capacity additions for cxl-cli (Ira) Simmering waiting for entry into cxl/next
   * ndctl: Add support and test for CXL Features support (DaveJ)